JONSASSE/432-2018/slides/class15/README.md

 - [The slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class15) will be posted as they become available.
 - The [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class15) will be posted as they become available.

 In today's class, we'll demonstrate five different robust linear regression modeling approaches, including bounded influence regression, penalized least squares and quantile regression.
+We'll also discuss Quiz 1.

 ## Announcements before class.